deanrobin333/alx-backend-storage/0x01-NoSQL/README.md

-- You can use this dump as data sample: dump.zip
+- <span style="color: #333333;">You can use this dump as data sample:</span> [dump.zip](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-webstack/411/dump.zip "dump.zip")

 - The output of your script must be exactly the same as the example